 Treat SEO Call Tracking Differently from PPC

-There was an argument awhile back that dynamic number insertion (DNI) would hurt SEO.
+There was an argument some time ago that dynamic number insertion (DNI) would hurt SEO.
 Why?
 Due to NAP – Name, Address, Phone Numbers.
-NAP should be consistent across the web.
+The NAP should be consistent across the web.
 Why?
 Inconsistent information confuses Google.